mksamelson/PipelineWork/README.md

-# Predict Abelone Age from Given Features
+# Predict Abalone Age from Given Features

 This study creates a regressor to predict abalone (fish) age given several features.